Family Trusts – What are they?

 It is important to recognise that whilst most family trust deeds allow distribution to a wide range of potential beneficiaries, unless the trust deed specifies otherwise, the beneficiaries do not have any set entitlements to trust funds and only have a right to be considered by the trustee when distributions are made.

 It is the discretionary nature of the trust relationship which gives the beneficiaries asset protection.
 Let’s put this into perspective; John and Julie are the trustees of the Davis Family Trust.
-The trust owns their farm in Penola, South Australia.
+The trust owns its farm in Penola, South Australia.
 Under the trust deed, the beneficiaries are wide and include John and Julie (it is possible to be both a trustee and also a beneficiary provided that the trustee is not the only beneficiary) and their three children Jim, Philip, and Patrick.

 Patrick aged 30 left the farm when he was 17 years old to become a business entrepreneur.
 He still receives a distribution from the trust each year as a gesture of goodwill from his parents.
 Patrick’s enterprises do not succeed and he goes broke.
 Before long he declares bankruptcy.
 Patrick’s creditors look at his assets and decide that, as Patrick has no ownership of the trust assets, it would be a pointless exercise to attempt to recover anything from him.
 Patrick is merely a potential beneficiary and the assets are protected.